-- 1. The Online Safety Bill, published in March of this year by the Department for Digital, Culture, Media and Sport (DCMS) is a fundamentally flawed piece of legislation, destined to negatively impact the fundamental rights to privacy and freedom of expression in the UK.
+- 1. The Online Safety Bill, published in March of last year by the then Department for Digital, Culture, Media and Sport (DCMS) is a fundamentally flawed piece of legislation, destined to negatively impact the fundamental rights to privacy and freedom of expression in the UK.
 The proposed model, centred on imposing new "duties" on all companies that enable people to interact with others online, to protect users from "harm", will force these companies to act as privatised online police.
 Under the threat of penalties, this will compel online intermediaries to over-remove content. - 2.
 We believe that the Online Safety Bill in its current form is not fit to become law in a liberal democracy like the UK.
 In order to protect citizens' free expression and the free flow of information, the Bill must be materially altered. - 3.
 The legislation engages the fundamental rights to freedom of speech and privacy, protected by Article 10 and Article 8 of the European Convention on Human Rights (ECHR) respectively.
 The European Convention on Human Rights is clear that interferences with these rights are only lawful where they are provided by law, necessary and proportionate.
 The presumption must rest in favour of protecting these rights and interference with them should come as a last resort. - 4.
-The Bill has been widely criticised across the human rights sector and has rapidly become known as the "censor's charter".
-A petition, set up by Big Brother Watch, calling on the Government to remove measures in the Bill which specifically target free speech has now received over 40,000 signatures. - 5.
-The international freedom of expression organisation, Article 19, has stated that if passed, the Online Safety Bill would be "a chokehold on freedom of expression" and that it is "wary of legal frameworks that would give either private companies or regulators broad powers to control or censor what people get to see or say online".
-Gavin Millar QC, of Matrix Chambers, has also been highly critical of the legislation.
+The Bill has been widely criticised across the human rights sector and has rapidly become known as the "censor's charter".2 The international freedom of expression organisation, Article 19, has stated that if passed, the Online Safety Bill would be "a chokehold on freedom of expression" and that it is "wary of legal frameworks that would give either private companies or regulators broad powers to control or censor what people get to see or say online".3 Gavin Millar QC, of Matrix Chambers, has also been highly critical of the legislation.
 Talking about the impact the Bill could have on rights around the world he said,